harismuzaffer/dotfiles/README.md

-# magical dotfiles
+# Magical dot-files

+> Configuration files on unix, often begin with a dot hence the word 'dot-files'

-Use stow(https://www.gnu.org/software/stow/) to symlink the files correctly.
+After cloning this [repo](https://github.com/harismuzaffer/dotfiles.git), Use [Stow](https://www.gnu.org/software/stow/) to symlink the files correctly.
-For example to symlink vim directory only, use ```stow vim```.
+For example to symlink vim directory only, use `stow vim`.
 This will e.g. create a symlink ~/.vimrc to ~/dotfiles/vim/.vim/.vimrc and you are good to go

 ### Contents
 - **Vim**